pywbem/pywbem/docs/intro.rst

     - wheel
     - pip
     - On newer versions of some operating systems(ex.
 Ubuntu 23.04, Debian 12)
-      pywbem can only be installed in a virtual environment so a virtual environment (ex. virtualenv), etc. must also be installed.
-See ref:`Install fails, Externally-managed-environment error` for more
+      pip will install Python packages only into virtual Python environments, so a virtual environment (ex. virtualenv), etc. must also be installed.
-      information.
+      See ref:`Install fails, Externally-managed-environment error` for more information.

 * Install pywbem (and its prerequisite Python packages) into the active Python